guipleite/lero-lero-generator/README.md

-### Tweet generator made with a LSTM neural network fed with scraped tweets
+### Tweet generator made with a LSTM neural network trained with scraped tweets

-- [tweet_scraper.ipynb](./tweet_scraper.ipynb) scrapes tweets from a given account and stores them in a csv file
+- [tweet_scraper.py](./tweet_scraper.py) Scrapes tweets from a given account and stores them in a csv file.
-- [Lero_Lero_Generator.ipynb](./Lero_Lero_Generator.ipynb) cleans and tokenizes the tweets and trains the LSTM, also contains a tweet generator using a random seed text
+- [train.py](./train.py) Cleans and Tokenizes the tweets and trains the LSTM.
+- [generate_tweets.py](./generate_tweets.py) Genereates new tweets using a random seed text and the already trained model.